 This hat is worked from the bottom up.
 First, the band is created, and then rounds of Center Single Crochet are stitched on top of the band.
 Instead of decreasing the number of stitches per round, the hat is formed by weaving around the last round of the hat.
 Finishing the hat this way creates a fitted bulky look on top.

 My favorite feature of this hat is the endless color combos!
 You can choose bold contrasting colors to create a statement piece.
 Or the contrasting colors can be subtler for a less striking ombré hat.
-The choice is yours to make the perfect winter hat for yourself or loved one this season.
+The choice is yours to make the perfect winter hat for yourself or your loved one this season.

 - Loops & Threads Impeccable, worsted weight #4 yarn (100% acrylic, 277 yds/253 m per 4.5 oz/127.5 g skein)